petrushchako/Jenkins/Installation/Docker-Installation.md

 6. Add group membership for the default ec2-user so you can run all docker commands without using the sudo command:

     ```bash
     sudo usermod -a -G docker ec2-user
     id ec2-user
     # Reload a Linux user's group assignments to docker w/o logout
     newgrp docker
     ```

+- For usage of Docker in Jenkins do the following:

+    ```bash
+    # Add Jenkins user to the docker group
+    sudo usermod -aG docker jenkins
+    # Restart Jenkins to apply changes
+    sudo systemctl restart jenkins
+    ```

 7. Enable docker service at AMI boot time: